tanhuydoan/Customer-Segmentation-on-Online-Retail/README.md

 # Customer-Segmentation-using-RFM
-Using RFM to classify Online Retailing buyers
-Customer Segmentation by using RFM and atempt to optimize the result with Kmeans, DBSCAN
+Using RFM model to classify Online Retailing buyers and attempt to optimize the result by using Kmeans and DBSCAN